jdi-docs/jdi-light/source/includes/_documentation.md

 ###Carousel
-**Carousel** - a slideshow component for cycling through elements—images or slides of text—like a carousel.
+<a style="font-weight:bold" href="https://https://getbootstrap.com/docs/4.3/components/carousel/" target="_blank">Carousel</a> - a slideshow component for cycling through elements—images or slides of text—like a carousel.<br>

 **Slides only**<br>
 Here’s a carousel with slides only.
 Note the presence of the .d-block and .w-100 on carousel images to prevent browser default image alignment.